maopl/TransOpt/docs/source/quickstart.rst

 Web User Interface Mode
 -----------------------
-When TransOpt has been started successfully, go to the directory of webui and start the webui on your local machine.
+When TransOPT has been started successfully, go to the directory of webui and start the webui on your local machine.
 Enable the user interface mode with the following command:

 ::